osqp/osqp_benchmarks/README.md

 # Benchmark examples for the OSQP solver

-These are the scripts to compare the OSQP solver to many other QP solvers.
+These are the scripts to compare the following Quadratic Program (QP) solvers

-At the moment the supported solvers are:
+-   OSQP
 -   GUROBI
 -   MOSEK
 -   ECOS (through CVXPY)